Saratoga campaign: St. Leger's expedition

 Leaving Oswego on July 26, the expedition marched to Fort Stanwix on the Mohawk River, and began besieging it on August 2.
 About 800 members of the Tryon County militia and their Oneida allies marched to relieve the siege, but a detachment of St. Leger's force ambushed them on August 6 at the Battle of Oriskany.
 After several hours of fighting, St. Leger's force abandoned their attack.
 This left the Americans holding the field of battle, however, they were also forced to withdraw because of the catastrophic casualties they had suffered, including the mortal wounding of their leader, Brigadier General Nicholas Herkimer.

-Warriors from the Iroquois nations fought on both sides of the battle, marking the beginning of a civil war within the Six Nations.
+Warriors from the Haudenosaunee nations fought on both sides of the battle, marking the beginning of a civil war within the Six Nations.
 During the Oriskany action, the besieged Americans staged a sortie from Fort Stanwix and raided the nearly empty indigenous camp.
 This, combined with the significant casualties they suffered at Oriskany, was a major blow to the morale of St. Leger's native allies.

 On August 10, Benedict Arnold left Stillwater, New York for Fort Stanwix with 800 men of the Continental Army from Schuyler's Northern Department.
 He expected to recruit members of the Tryon County militia when he arrived at Fort Dayton on August 21.
 Arnold, however, could only raise about 100 men, as most of the militiamen who had been at Oriskany refused to participate.
 Arnold instead resorted to subterfuge.
 He staged the escape of a Loyalist captive, who convinced St. Leger that Arnold was coming with a much larger force than he actually had.

 Upon receiving this news, St. Leger's indigenous allies withdrew and took most of the remaining supplies with them.
 St. Leger was forced to abandon the siege and head back through Oswego to Quebec.
 Arnold sent a detachment to Oneida Lake in pursuit, but turned the rest of his force east to rejoin the American forces at Saratoga.
 St. Leger eventually arrived with elements of his expedition at Fort Ticonderoga on September 27.
 Their arrival was too late to effectively support Burgoyne, whose army was already being hemmed in by the growing American forces around him.